All Episodes

 A person I trusted, someone I thought was a friend, invited me to meet a powerful woman who could help advance my career.

-That woman happened to be Gillen Maxwell.
+That woman happened to be Gilan Maxwell.

-I was asked to give her a massage, though I had almost no experience, and when I did, she praised me and promised introductions to someone enormously powerful, someone who could change the course Of my life, and that man was Jeffrey Epstein.
+I was asked to give her a massage, though I had almost no experience, and when I did, she praised me and promised introductions to someone enormously powerful, someone who could change the course of my life, and that man was Jeffrey Epstein.

 At first, I was an excited young woman on top of the world.